nicolaisueper/lunar-lander/README.md

 This is a port in C of the original "Lunar Lander" video game, which is written in BASIC.

+## Building

+This application depends on:

+- Linux.
+We will never EVER code this project for Windows.
+- NCurses.
+You need to compile and install it before you run the makefile.
+(Or install the ``` libncurses-dev ``` package using your package manager.)

 ## Original Sources

 The original source code: